Mark 5:1-20 Reflection: Jesus Drives Out Unclean Spirit

 Reflection: Authority Over Dark Forces

 Once again, Jesus has shown in this gospel reading His power to drive out demons.
-When He said let us go “to the other side”, He meant to go the place where the Israelites feared to have been infested by evil beings.
+When He said let us go “to the other side”, He meant to go to the place where the Israelites feared to have been infested by evil beings.
 While crossing the sea, there was a huge storm and His disciples were terrified.
-In the gospel account above, we can assume that the disciples were again fearful of these evil forces especially when they saw the man with unclean spirit.
+In the gospel account above, we can assume that the disciples were again fearful of these evil forces especially when they saw the man with an unclean spirit.
 Yet Jesus was with them and the unclean spirits were sent away.

 The gospel accounts of people possessed by unclean spirits are real even in today’s world.
 That fact we do not often witness one indicates it is becoming a rarity.
 We believe this is due to the truth that once we become a follower of Jesus, our bodies become the temple of the Holy Spirit and evil forces have no place in us.

-Yet the presence of dark forces in the world today and even in our own life is very subtle.
+Yet the presence of dark forces in the world today and even in our own lives is very subtle.
 The devil still possesses powers and He is actively seeking the ruin of souls.
-He works in people with hidden but diabolic agenda.
+He works with people with hidden but diabolic agendas.
 He lures people to His side in appealing and convincing ways such as through corrupt politicians and immoral celebrities.
 Even today, people are afraid of the devil they do not see but many of them clap their hands to applaud these kinds of politicians and celebrities.
 Let us be wary of devilish behaviors and we must always cling to Jesus who is more powerful than any entity.